-- (i) Payroll expenses are allocated proportionally on the basis of the amount of time devoted by personnel to each function. - (ii) Rent, storage, information technology and phone expenses are allocated proportionally on the same basis as payroll. - (iii) Payroll and rent expense for employees directly related to fundraising events and partnerships (Great Strides Walk, Shinerama, Kin Canada, Direct mail) are allocated to direct fundraising costs.

-(f) Contributed services:
+- (i) Payroll expenses are allocated proportionally on the basis of the amount of time devoted by personnel to each function. - (ii) Rent, storage, information technology and phone expenses are allocated proportionally on the same basis as payroll. - (iii) Payroll and rent expense for employees directly related to fundraising events and partnerships are allocated to direct fundraising costs. - (f) Contributed services: